pcarnah/CardiacVolumeStitching/README.md

 Valve Procedure Planning.
 Appl.
 Sci.
 2022, 12, 4562. https://doi.org/10.3390/app12094562

-This module is configured as a Superbuild which includes depencies Elastix and SimpleElastix.
+This module is configured as a Superbuild which includes dependencies Elastix and SimpleElastix.
 Tested on Slicer version 4.13.0 2022-04-24.

 ### Build instructions